lynnfaraday/aresmush.com/_root/install-ares/digital-ocean.md

 1. Select an image.
 Click the "One-Click Apps" tab and select the "Redis" app (for example, it is currently "Redis 3.2.1 on 14.04" but the numbers may change over time).
 {{#pretty-image}}{{urls.media}}/install-ares/droplet.png{{/pretty-image}}
 2. Select a size.
-The $5/month droplet size meets all of Ares' [System Requirements](/install-ares/system-requirements), but you'll want to get the $10/month droplet size if you also plan on running a website or other things on the server.
+The $5/month droplet size meets all of Ares' [System Requirements](/install-ares/system-requirements), but the $10/month droplet will give you more horsepower to run other apps and better performance.
 3. Don't add block storage.
 4. Select a region close to you.
 5. Don't add additional options.
 6. If you're familiar with SSH and wish to connect using a SSH client, see Digital Ocean's article on [SSH Keys](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-putty-on-digitalocean-droplets-windows-users).
 Setting up a SSH key is beyond the scope of this tutorial.
 7. Select 1 droplet, and enter a name for it (like 'ares').

-## Website

-The Ares installation scripts will set up the Nginx web server.
-You can add web files to the `/usr/share/nginx/html` directory.